Parcel Delivery Management Services, from The Whistl Group visit parcels website

 Here at Whistl, we can provide tailored customer service solutions for your business needs.
 Whether you require a dedicated team for all enquiries, your office has reached capacity, or you need help managing peak periods, our inbound customer service management could be the solution to all these challenges.

-When outsourcing your contact centre services to Whistl you receive the very best in support and customer service, as we work to be an extension of your business.
-We mirror your brand guidelines and ethics to ensure that our connections you’re your customers are aligned to the relationships you would look to create directly.
+When outsourcing your contact centre services to Whistl, you receive the best support and customer service.
+We work to be an extension of your business, mirroring your brand guidelines and ethics to ensure that our connections with your customers align with the relationships you would look to create directly.

-By outsourcing some or all of your contact centre solutions to Whistl you gain access to both a wealth of customer service experience and improved technologies.
-Whistl works across all business sectors and can manage all your customer interactions, across relevant channels, whilst providing your business with a seamless experience, for every single customer.
+By outsourcing some or all of your contact centre solutions to Whistl, you gain access to a wealth of customer service experience and improved technologies.
+Whistl works across all business sectors and can manage all your customer interactions across relevant channels, providing your business with a seamless experience for every customer.

-Gain more understanding of your customers’ interactions with your business with tailored reporting.
-Whether you need to understand more on the patterns of contact, the reasons for contacts or how to improve trust or financial returns, Whistl is on hand to support your business with insight for guidance and improvements for your customers' experience.
+With tailored reporting, you can better understand your customers’ interactions with your business.
+Whether you need to understand more about contact patterns, the reasons for contacts, or how to improve trust or financial returns, Whistl can support your business with insight, guidance, and improvements to your customers' experience.

 Go back to Index